-The Hall of Famer stated a deal is in place to agree on a cash bonanza of an event taking place between the two Brits.
+The Hall of Famer stated a deal was in place to agree on a cash bonanza for an event between the two Brits.

 All the heavyweight marbles would be on the line.
-But Warren admitted that efforts to make the fight may be one-sided.
+But Warren admitted that efforts to make the fight might be one-sided.

 “Look, we’ve got no problem with it.
 We’ve signed an NDA with a country that is hopefully about to make the fight happen,” Warren told Good Morning Britain.

 “I don’t think the other side wants it.
 I’ve got a feeling in my bones that they do not want the fight.”

 On which direction Fury will turn if AJ pulls out, Warren added: “Deontay Wilder has still got that third fight he’s got to take.

 “He will do and take the fight for one reason – money.